Generic selectors

 • Team members (certificate and non-certificate holders) must have a least three different professional backgrounds.

 MicroResearchers who have completed a project and have published their findings have the opportunity to apply for additional funds for Knowledge Translation (KT) expenses.
-This grant offers a maximum of $1,000 (CAD) to be used for KT expenses, such as event planning, promotional materials, and communications costs.
+This grant offers a maximum of $500 (CAD) to be used for KT expenses, such as event planning, promotional materials, and communications costs.
 These funds are subject to availability at the local site, please contact MicroResearch before beginning the application process.
+As part of the KT grant application, teams must describe the intended audience, objectives, and strategies of their KT plan, as well as outline the proposed budget.

 Teams are asked to consult with their local and international coaches for guidance.
 KT grant applications are accepted year-round and undergo the same peer-review process as other MR grants.

-PTL must have successfully completed a MR project.
+• PTL must have successfully completed a MR project.

 Improving health care outcomes with innovative community based research